GPU-based track-finding for the J-PARC muon g-2/EDM experiment: GPU-based approach

 Unlike CPUs, which have only a few powerful cores, GPUs have a much larger number of threads (cores) that can run at the same time.
 While each individual thread may be slower than a CPU core in terms of processing power, the massive parallelism allows GPUs to handle large-scale computations efficiently.
-In the J-PARC muon $g\!-\!2$/EDM experiment, track finding involves processing a large number of detector hits to reconstruct particle trajectories.
-Traditionally, this process is performed in sequence on a CPU, starting from the Hough Transform, followed by helical track seed fitting, and then extrapolation.
+In the J-PARC muon $g\!-\!2$/EDM experiment, track- finding involves processing a large number of detector hits to reconstruct particle trajectories.
+Traditionally, this process is performed in sequence on a CPU, starting from the hough transform, followed by helical track seed fitting, and then extrapolation.
 This sequential processing is computationally expensive due to the high volume of hit data.
+To improve performance, we utilize a GPU-based approach, where detector hits are processed in parallel.
+In this method, each detector hit is mapped to a GPU thread, and a certain number of threads form a block.
+All threads within a block work together to fill a histogram in shared memory (as described in later in this Section), allowing efficient collection of votes during the hough transform step.
+Track seed finding, helical-track fitting, and extrapolation are also performed in parallel across threads for each block.
+To organize the processing, hits are divided into 10~ns time windows, with each GPU block handling one time window.
+Within each block, all steps—from hough transform to track fitting—are carried out simultaneously, significantly speeding up the reconstruction.
+While individual GPU cores are slower than CPU cores, since the threads run concurrently, the execution time of the entire job is, in the best-case scenario, roughly the time taken by a single thread.